-To access VLAN Configuration Control, use the following procedure.
+To configure VLAN settings, use the following procedure.

 Step Action

-1 From the Device Manager, click VLAN .
+1 From the Device Manager, click VLAN.

 2 Select VLANs.
 The VLAN dialog box opens.

 3 Click the Settings tab.
 The VLAN Settings tab appears.

--End-

-Variable Value VlanConfigControl VlanConfigControl presents four selections: automatic: This selection automatically adds an untagged port to a new VLAN and automatically removes it from any previous VLAN membership.
+Variable Value ManagementVlanId Sets the management VLAN using VLAN ID, in the range 1 to 4094.
+VlanConfigControl VlanConfigControl presents four selections: automatic: This selection automatically adds an untagged port to a new VLAN and automatically removes it from any previous VLAN membership.
 The PVID of the port is automatically changed to the new VID of the VLAN it joins.
-Since the port is first added to the new VLAN and then removed from any previous membership, the Spanning Tree Group participation of the port is not disabled as long as the VLANs involved are in the same Spanning Tree Group autopvid: When an untagged port is added to a new VLAN, the port is added to the new VLAN and the PVID assigned to the new VID without removing it from any previous VLAN memberships.
-Using this option, an untagged port can have membership in multiple VLANs. flexible: This selections functions in a similar manner to disabling AutoPVID functionality.
+Since the port is first added to the new VLAN and then removed from any previous membership, the Spanning Tree Group participation of the port is not disabled as long as the VLANs involved are in the same Spanning Tree Group • autopvid : When an untagged port is added to a new VLAN, the port is added to the new VLAN and the PVID assigned to the new VID without removing it from any previous VLAN memberships.
+Using this option, an untagged port can have membership in multiple VLANs. • flexible : This selections functions in a similar manner to disabling AutoPVID functionality.
 When this option is used, an untagged port can belong to an unlimited number of VLANs.
 Any new additions of an untagged port to a new VLAN do not change the PVID of that port. strict: The factory default, this selection restricts the addition of an untagged port to a VLAN if it is already a member of another VLAN.
 To add an untagged port to a new VLAN, the switch administrator must remove the port from all other VLANS of which it is a member before adding it to a new VLAN.
 The PVID of the port is changed to the new VID to which it was added.